AaronLaw/my-setting/Django development in 2019.md

 ./database/Tables and Relational Schema.png

-* About DB design: Could you explain the entities of "Stauts":
+* About DB design: Could you explain the entities of "Status":
   * `ScheduleStatus`
   * `SettingsStatus`
   * `AccountStatus`

 ./mvc

-* Are we using popular MVC framework (Code Igniter / CakePHP / Laravel, etc), or are we writing ourself tidy MVC framework?
+* Are we using popular MVC framework (Code Igniter / CakePHP / Laravel, etc), or are we writing ourselves tidy MVC framework?